Faruhcon/BallBlog/source/content/category-folder/vb-overview.md

             </table>
         </div>
     </details>
-    <p>TODO: talk about how buddy was customizable, used kinect and large screen tv, which meant they used their bodies to interact, maybe talk about gestures and adding the touchscreen because familiar interface?, mention using speech to provide instructions because read, mention CMOA</p>
+    <p>TODO: talk about how buddy was customizable, kinect which meant they used their bodies to interact, maybe talk about gestures and adding the touchscreen because familiar interface?</p>
     <figure class=img-fig>
         <img class=scale-h75 src="vsb_buddies_combo.png">
-        <figcaption>Figure 2.
-The VSB customization interface (left) along with six customized VSBs showing the various color and shape options (right).</figcaption>
+        <figcaption>The VSB customization interface (left) along with six customized VSBs showing the various color and shape options (right).</figcaption>
     </figure>
     <p>TODO: minigames blurb</p>
     <details open>